SuhValentine/dada/README.md

 # Dada

-Dada is a simple HTML5 game using --- game engine.
+Dada is a simple HTML5 game using PixiJS game engine.
 It is a game where 2 players battle with each other through wifi by matching balls.
 The more combos a player makes, the more difficult he/she makes his oppenent match his/hers.

 ### Installing